MicrosoftLearning/dp-420-cosmos-db-dev/readme.md

-# DP-420: Develop Solutions for Azure Cosmos DB SQL API
+# DP-420: Designing and Implementing Cloud-Native Applications Using Microsoft Azure Cosmos DB

 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)